ESAT Chemistry: Revision Notes

 Less commonC16.5

-This topic covers a specific chemical test to confirm the presence of water using a reagent that changes colour.
-It is a simple, qualitative test based on a reversible hydration reaction.
+A specific reagent that changes colour confirms the presence of water, a simple qualitative test based on a reversible hydration reaction.

 Revise this topic ›Air and water